 Shareholders' Perception of the Securities Litigation Regime in the U.S.: Stock Price Impact of the Presidential Veto of the Private Securities Litigation Reform Bill of 1995

 Ali, A and Kallapur, S (1998) Shareholders' Perception of the Securities Litigation Regime in the U.S.: Stock Price Impact of the Presidential Veto of the Private Securities Litigation Reform Bill of 1995.
 Working Paper.
-Social Science Research Network.
-(Unpublished)
+SSRN.

 Full text not available from this repository.
 (Request a copy)Abstract